-No two buildings are the same and leaves you wandering each street to see what the next building is going to be like.
+No two art nouveau buildings are the same and leaves you wandering each street to see what the next building is going to be like.

 Riga Old Town

 Wandering the streets of Riga old town you’ll feel instantly transported back to medieval times just by taking a look around you at the buildings and the narrow cobbled roads that make this area so appealing to tourists.

 Included in UNESCO’s World Heritage site list since 1997, this is one of the most beautiful areas of the city and houses many of the buildings mentioned above.

 Lose yourself for a few hours by putting your phone away and just wander.
 You won’t regret it.

 Having spent a few hours wandering the streets there’s no better place in Riga to rest your feet than in Bastejkalna Parks.

 Situated right beside the Freedom Monument, this park spans both sides of the canal and offers plenty of greenery to have a picnic and just watch the world go by.

 Come during winter and see the trees list up with decorations and beautiful lighting.

 Go during summer and expect lots of children and families playing around the boating canal.